 Obviously, if they’re not improving after many failed attempts and training or roleplaying sessions, maybe they just weren’t as good as you’d hoped.

-But they have to be given the resources and knowledge to try before you give up on them.
+But they have to be given the resources and knowledge to try before giving up on them.

-You are going to lose some time initially, but if you document the process the first time, the next hire will be easier and so on.
+You will lose some time initially, but if you document the process the first time, the following hire will be easier, and so on.
 Or, if you know you won’t have the time or ability to train someone to the level that you expect, then hiring a sales trainer may have to come first.

-Hiring mistakes are very expensive, but proper and continuous training will go a long way towards helping you avoid them.
+Hiring mistakes are pretty costly, but proper and continuous training will go a long way toward helping you avoid them.